At a Glance

 Their Pro has solid hinges and similar temperature controls as a Sub-Zero.
 You can customize a True with nine high fashion colors and six accents.

 So if you want a statement piece in color, then consider a True.
 It is a reliable refrigerator and all stainless inside and out.

 Yet, Sub-Zero has a better warranty, an ethylene air scrubber, and more styles.
 The reliability rate is also better.

 There is a wide variety of companies manufacturing integrated, designer style refrigerators.

 In this section, we'll compare integrated refrigerators from Sub-Zero, JennAir, and Thermador.

 Thermador is their main competition for integrated refrigeration.
 We compared the two refrigerators in this blog post: Thermador vs. Sub-Zero Refrigerators.

-However, if you are planning your dream kitchen or you are a builder looking for the best refrigerator, Sub-Zero is your best choice without question.
+However, if you're planning your dream kitchen or are a builder, Sub-Zero is still your best choice.

 Want to learn more about Sub-Zero and Counter Depth Refrigerators?
-Get our FREE Yale Counter Depth Buying Guide with features, specs, and complete breakdowns of integrated and professional counter depth refrigerators from Sub-Zero, Thermador, Viking, Jenn-Air, GE Monogram, and more.
-Over 270,000 people have read a Yale Guide.
+Get our FREE Yale Counter Depth Buying Guide with features, specs, and complete breakdowns of integrated and professional counter depth refrigerators from Sub-Zero, Thermador, Viking, JennAir, GE Monogram, and more.
+Over 820,000 people have read a Yale Guide.